Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 • Application: Application for Reimbursement of Nuisance Mitigation Expenses.

-• Eligible Primary Property Taxes: The primary property taxes levied by a Subject Jurisdiction that a Named Property Owner has already paid for the previous tax year, which will dictate the maximum amount that the owner can claim and receive for the current calendar year.
-Please note that not all incorporated cities and towns levy a primary property tax, which means that the maximum amount of reimbursement that could be received for a property in an incorporated city or town that does not levy a property tax is $0.
+• Eligible Primary Property Taxes: The primary property taxes levied by a Subject Jurisdiction that a Named Property Owner has already paid for the previous tax year.
+This will determine the maximum amount that the owner can claim and receive for the current calendar year.
+Please note that not all incorporated cities and towns levy a primary property tax, which means that the maximum amount of reimbursement could be $0

 • Named Property Owner: The fee title holder of the Affected Real Property.
 (Note: The term “property owner” is used instead of Named Property Owner on both the Application and the Power of Attorney - Proposition 312.)

-• Official Representative: For a Named Property Owner that is an entity rather than an individual(s), one of the following:
+• Official Representative: For a Named Property Owner that is an entity rather than an individual, one of the following:

 • For a corporation, a principal officer (i.e., a chief executive officer, president, secretary, treasurer, chief financial officer, chief operating officer, or any other corporate officer who has the authority to bind the corporation), any person designated by a principal officer, or any person designated in a resolution by the corporate board of directors.